 Spanish fans used to steer well clear of the circuit when it debuted back in 1991.
-Motorsport culture was confined to the heroics of Spanish drivers in motorbikes and rallying, and Spain hadn’t delivered a top-shelf F1 driver in decades.
+Motorsport culture was confined to the heroics of Spanish drivers in motorbikes and rallying, and the country hadn’t delivered a top-shelf F1 driver in decades.

 Before the advent of DRS – which brought the level of passing to a remotely acceptable standard – the circuit averaged just two overtaking moves per race.
 That record gave it a worse reputation than Monaco and Hungary, two tracks which were positively overtaking-friendly in comparison.